emanguy/Curse-of-Strahd/Locations/Barovia/Vallaki/Locations/Burgomaster's Mansion (Vallaki).md

 * If the _Glyph of Warding_ was triggered, Victor casts _greater invisibility_ on himself and hides in a corner.
 Otherwise read:
 > In the center of the room, perched on a stool, is a thin young man with a premature streak of gray in his dark hair.
 He cradles an open leather-bound book in his arms.
 * The "children" in the corner of the room are just wooden dolls dressed in Victor's childhood clothes.
 He pretends they're his disobedient pupils
+* The teleportation circle here under the rug is dangerous because Victor doesn't fully understand how to cast it
+  * **DC 15 Arcana Check** determines that the circle is made wrong and could be deadly
+  * Trying to use it in a teleportation circle spell inflicts **3d10 force damage** on the subject in the middle of the circle
+  * Victor tested the spell on the two servants who went missing.
+They're missing because they got disintegrated in a flash of purple light.
+He's gonna try to fix it and try again.

 #### Treasure
 * The trunk contains silk cloth, needles, thread, and a half finished Wizard's robe